exercism/v3/languages/fsharp/exercises/concept/dates/.docs/instructions.md

 ### 1. Parse appointment date

-Implement a function that can parse a textual representation of an appointment date into the corresponding `DateTime` format:
+Implement the `schedule` function that can parse a textual representation of an appointment date into the corresponding `DateTime` format:

 ```fsharp
 schedule "7/25/2019 13:45:00"